rahulkhatri137/mirrorbot137/README.md

 - `CRYPT`: Cookie for gdtot google drive link generator.
 - `RECURSIVE_SEARCH`: T/F And Fill drive_folder File Using Driveid.py Script.
 - `LOGS_CHATS`:  Chat ids of channels/groups where you want to store Mirror logs, NOTE Add bot in Mirror logs channel/group as Admin.
+- `BOT_PM`:  Set to "True" if you want files to be sent to user PM

   - `BUTTON_THREE_NAME`:
   - `BUTTON_THREE_URL`: